Medication Summary

 Diphenhydramine HCl (Benadryl, Benylin, Diphen, AllerMax)

-For symptomatic relief of allergic symptoms caused by release of histamine in immune reactions.
+Diphenhydramine is used for symptomatic relief of allergic symptoms caused by the release of histamine in immune reactions.

 Second-generation antihistamines, nonsedating